gegian22/latin102portfolio21/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

  Ablative because it could be dative or ablative.
-But since hercules pierced it is ablative.
+But since hercules pierced it is ablative. ❓ **I don't understand this**

 5. Identify the form of moriens.

-Accusative singular neuter present, passive.
+Accusative singular neuter present, passive. ❌

 6. Identify felle.
 Why does Hyginus use this case?

-It is dative and Hyginus uses this case because it is indicating the direct object.
+It is dative❌ and Hyginus uses this case because it is indicating the direct object.

 7. Identify the form of tinctas.